Lochy2000/eventify-frontend/.github /ISSUE_TEMPLATE/user_story.md

+---
+name: User Story
+about: Create a new user story for the Eventify project
+title: 'USER STORY: <TITLE>'
+labels: 'user story'
+assignees: ''

+---

 ## User Story Title

 As a **[user type]**, I want to **[perform some action]** so that **[I can achieve some goal/benefit/value]**.